sophieforceno/motd-scripts/README.md

 Inspired by (https://github.com/RIKRUS/MOTD)

 Dependencies vary by script, but include: `figlet`, `curl`, `lm-sensors` (`sensors` command), `vmstat`, `transmission-remote`, `pihole`, `screen`, and `fail2ban-server`.
 See the individual scripts for more info.
 A limitation: some colors display incorrectly in tmux and screen sessions.
+Note: all scripts should also be compatible with zsh (except 90-sslcerts.sh)

 ## Installation:
 	git clone https://github.com/sophieforceno/motd-scripts.git